Night watch

 smoking the brisket for Friday's homecoming.
 I can

-tell they want to be asleep in bed.
+tell they want to be home in bed.
 But they'll hold

 vigil over the crackling meat long after we bike home.

-My friend comes to my son's soccer games
+comes to all my son's soccer games.
+His parents never

-because his parents never came to his, except for one
+came to his, except for one baseball game when

 Show Comments